-A unified vision, unified messaging, and a united, cohesive workforce are vital.
-Many entrepreneurs are visionaries but are also easily distracted.
-It’s called shiny object syndrome and is the single most common downfall of most failed start-ups.
-Many entrepreneurs twist and writhe under the rule of focus.
-However, remaining focused on a single vision for the company and its consumers is the only way to make real progress.
+A unified vision and messaging along with a cohesive workforce is vital.
+Many entrepreneurs are visionaries, but they’re also easily distracted: it’s called shiny object syndrome and it’s the single most common reason most startups fail.
+Remaining focused on a single vision for your company is the only way to survive.

-Maintaining the organization’s focus on a single point in the future also means maintaining adherence to a set of goals that the company’s workforce can get on board with.
-Sure, goals, objectives, strategies, and tactics will always shift in response to market forces, such as competition, developments in technology, and changes in the supply chain.
-However, changing your approach or direction should only be done with the utmost care and sound strategic reasoning.
+This means adhering to a set of goals that your workforce can get on board with.
+Although your goals, objectives, strategies, and tactics will shift in response to market forces (such as competition, developments in technology, and changes in the supply chain), you should only make dramatic changes to direction with the utmost care and sound strategic reasoning.

-Finally, branding matters.
-It creates a sense of safety among followers and consumers.
-It also instills loyalty and trust.
-Small businesses will grow, which means their overall branding and messaging needs to grow with them.
-One of the best tips you can follow is to let your brand evolve without recreating it more than once a year.
-Consumers and your workforce need to be able to rely on a unified look and message to rally behind.
+In addition, consistent branding matters.
+It creates a sense of safety for consumers and instills loyalty and trust.
+As a small business, you will grow — and your overall branding and messaging needs to grow with you.
+One of the most important small business management tips is to let your brand evolve without recreating your image more than once a year.
+Everyone from your customers to your workforce needs to be able to rely on a unified look and message to rally behind.

-Changing direction, redesigning a website, updating logos, and shifting your company’s focus away from a performing product line or pricing strategy — these can all seem like a great idea in the moment, but they could end up dooming your business.
+Changing direction, redesigning your website, updating your logo, or shifting your company’s focus away from a product line or pricing strategy — these can all seem like great ideas in the moment, but they could end up dooming your business.

-What true professionals do is measure each change against three core questions.
+Experienced business professionals assess each change against three core questions:

 - Am I doing this because it’s trendy?
 If you don’t have a good reason for the change, you’re probably following a trend.

-- Do the benefits and drawbacks of change drastically outweigh the pros and cons of staying on course?
+- Do the benefits of the change drastically outweigh the pros of staying on course?
 Is this change something you want to implement because it seems like a good idea or because it’s measurably better than all other options?